Secret × Heroine Phantomirage!

 Secret × Heroine Phantomirage! (ひみつ×戦士 ファントミラージュ!, Himitsu Senshi Fantomirāju!) is a Japanese television drama series that aired from April 7, 2019, to June 28, 2020.
 It is the third installment of the Girls × Heroine Series produced by Takara Tomy and OLM, Inc. with the assistance of Shogakukan and EXPG Studio.
 The series stars Minami Hishida, Kira Yamaguchi, Toa Harada, and Ran Ishii.
 Additional cast members include Mandy Sekiguchi, Tsubasa Honda, and Takumi Saitoh, with narration provided by Toshiyuki Toyonaga.
-The plot is centered on Phantomirage, a group of middle school gentleman thieves who fight the Gyakugyaku Police and steal the treasures in people's hearts.
-This was also the last installment of the Girls × Heroine series to be produced in the Heisei period and the first to be produced in the Reiwa period.
+The plot is centered on Phantomirage, a group of middle school gentleman thieves who fight the Gyakugyaku Police, and steal the treasures in people's hearts.
+This was the last installment of the Girls × Heroine series to be produced in the Heisei period, and the first to be produced in the Reiwa period.

-The show launched a brief idol career for the main cast, who hold music activities as the Japanese idol girl group Mirage² and Girls² to promote the show.
+The show launched a brief idol career for the main cast, who hold music activities as the Japanese idol girl group Mirage, and Girls to promote the show.
 Following the show's end in 2020, it was succeeded by Police × Heroine Lovepatrina!

 Plot

 Kokomi Sakurai is a cherry tomato-loving first-year middle schooler.
-One day, she encounters Kumachi, a bear-like fairy who was being chased by the Reverse Police who were searching for comrades of justice.
-Kokomi's father is turned into an Ikenaier by the Reverse Police, a group of bad cops who use the Reverse Jewels to turn "cool people" into "Ikenaiers", an evil polarised versions of themselves.
-Kokomi is chosen by the Phantomi Wristy to transform into Phantomirage.
-Becoming mass media sensations, the Phantomirage, are warned to conceal their identities from the public or something bad will happen.
+One day, she encounters Kumachi, a bear-like fairy chased by the Reverse Police, a group of bad cops who use the Reverse Jewels to turn "cool people" into "Ikenaiers", evil versions of themselves, to search for comrades of justice.
+Kokomi's father is turned into an Ikenaier by the Reverse Police.
+Kokomi is chosen by the Phantomi Wristy to transform into Phantomirage, and they become mass media sensations.
+They are warned to conceal their identities from the public.